BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack: Methodology

-In summary, figure \ref{fig:overview} shows an overall picture of the entire procedure of our proposed attack from selecting the clean samples for poisoning, to training \& generating a malicious GNN model and testing the model.
-This framework represent the first systematic approach to embed coexisting backdoor triggers in graph classification model without any interference among the triggers.
+In summary, figure \ref{fig:overview} shows an overall picture of the entire procedure of our \texttt{BadImplant} from selecting the clean samples for poisoning, to training \& generating a malicious GNN model and testing the model. \texttt{BadImplant} represents the first systematic approach to embed coexisting backdoor triggers in graph classification model without any interference among the triggers to achieve a successful multi-targeted backdoor attack.